Limited time offer - up to 25% off all self-study courses

 How to get QTLS

-You can only gain QTLS is you have achieved the Level 5 Diploma in Education (DET) or above.
-The Professional Formation Process takes since months from when you apply and it is about demonstrating your skills and knowledge since you’ve completed your Level 5 Diploma in Education and Training (DET).
+You can only gain QTLS is you have achieved the Level 5 Diploma in Teaching or above.
+The Professional Formation Process takes since months from when you apply and it is about demonstrating your skills and knowledge since you’ve completed your Level 5 Diploma in Teaching.
 There are 6 steps to gaining QTLS.

 1. CHECK YOUR ELIGIBILITY FOR QTLS - The first thing you need to do is make sure you meet the criteria to undertake QTLS.